goncamateus/patocin/perception/README.md

 * Unlikely the Naive Lane Detection, it can detect curve lanes and be used to the Lane Follow challenge.

 Drawbacks
-* Still has a lot of hand_tuned hyperparameters
+* Still has a lot of hand-tuned hyperparameters
 * Don't generalize to complex scenarios and struggles in sharp curves
 * As it is strongly based on a color threshold, it is not robust to light variation (can be easily fooled and misclassify lanes when there is yellow or white objects near the lanes)

 Room for improvements:
 * The lanes are assumed to have a minimal inclination, so very sharp curves are not well detected.
+* Use gradient/edges information in addition to the color in order to detect the lanes.
 * Use previous detected lanes to reduce the lane search in the next frame.
 * Use previous detected lanes to remove false lane detections.